absorensen/real-time-visual-and-machine-learning-systems/README.md

 and report hand-in about the product and the process

 ## Schedule
 Location: Building 321, room 232 at DTU
+The lectures before New Years will be from 13-17
+The project work after New Years will be all day, but you can come and go as you'd like The course ends with a demo day where you can show off your hard work

 Date      | Topics
 ----------|-----------